KevinCrespin/Blue-Summers/README.md

 [Blue Summers](https://bluesummers.bandcamp.com/) is a indie rock band formed in Los Angeles.
 The group is conformed by Jimmy, Josh, Eric, and Matt.

-## The learned
+## Technologies Used

-* Fundamentals of CSS, CSS Media Queries, and CSS Animations.
+* CSS, CSS Media Queries, and CSS Animations
-* Fundamentals of JavaScript ES6.
+* JavaScript ES6
-* Fundamentals of DOM Manipulation with JavaScript ES6.
+* DOM Manipulation
-* Fundamentals of Screen Responsiveness

-## The problems
+* Mobile and Desktop screen responsiveness

+## What to Improve

 * The website is too simple and repetitive.
 * A single html and css file could have been used.
 * React or Angular could have been a perfect tool for this project.

-## What to improve in later projects

-* Create a more interesting UI.
-* Avoid repiting code among files.
-* Use React.